a-r-r-o-w/uptrain/blog.md

 fill_masker = pipeline(model="distilbert-base-uncased")
 print(json.dumps(fill_masker(masked_sentence), indent=2))
 ```

+Look at how simple the code is for getting started with MLM!

 Instead of using BERT, the above code uses DistilBERT - a smaller, faster and almost equally performant model.
 The pipeline invokes the model and retrieves the top 5 (can be changed by passing the `top_k` attribute which defaults to 5) predictions for each mask.
 Since there are three masks, the model will return a total of 15 predictions (5 for each word).
 The output is as follows: